Thursday, April 2, 2026

 Stretch your learning by adding beads, sequins and changing colors as you go.

 Wool is a natural fiber material that comes from a Sheep.
+When we say a material is natural it means it comes from nature.
 Artists work with wool in many ways.
 It can be twisted and spun into yarn or felted into artworks.